Do-drul Chorten

 Do-drul Chorten is a stupa in Gangtok in the Indian state of Sikkim.
-The stupa was built by Trulshik Rinpoche, head of the Nyingma order of Tibetan Buddhism in 1945.
 Inside this stupa is a complete set of Dorjee Phurba, Kangyur (Holy Books) and other religious objects.
 Around the stupa are 108 Mani Lhakor or prayer wheels.
-The stupa is surrounded by Chorten Lakahang and Guru Lakhang, where two statues of Guru Rinpoche are present.
+The stupa is surrounded by Chorten Lakhang and Guru Lakhang, where two statues of Guru Rinpoche are present.
 Next to the Chorten is a monastery for young Lamas with a shrine containing huge images of Padmasambhava and his manifestation, Guru Snang – Sid Zilzon.
 It is located about 500 meters above the Namgyal Institute of Tibetology.